 Rare diseases are rapidly becoming a high priority therapeutic area for our industry.
 This is needed, especially when fewer than 5% of approx 7,000 rare diseases have drug therapies available, and many of these provide limited benefit.
 There is also a business case to this, due to a supportive reimbursement environment, particularly in the US.
-Orphan drug act of 1983, an evolving regulatory environment and an increasingly influential patient advocacy community converge to fuel more development.
+Orphan drug act of 1983, an evolving regulatory environment, and an increasingly influential patient advocacy community converge to fuel more development.
 But, there is a big challenge for clinical trials on rare disease therapies.
-Good news is we can overcome that.
+The good news is we can overcome that.
 (This article was originally published on LinkedIn).

 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
-In the European Union, a rare disease is the one that affects fewer than 1 in 2,000 people.
-In China, while there is no official definition, a commonly accepted one is “a rare disease is a disease with a prevalence of less than 1/500,000 or a neonatal morbidity of less than 1/10,000”.
+In the European Union, a rare disease is one that affects fewer than 1 in 2,000 people.
+In China, while there is no official definition, a commonly accepted one is “a rare disease is a disease with a prevalence of less than 1/500,000 of a neonatal morbidity of less than 1/10,000”.

 But, google’s search is not the challenge we are talking about today.

 It’s acceptable to consider that a rare disease is a disease affecting a significantly smaller number of people in the world.

 And, a significantly smaller number of people (available patient pool) is not great news when you are planning clinical trials on your new treatment for rare disease.

 And, that’s a challenge for us to discuss today.